George

 influence is one of the most baneful foes of Republican

 Government.
-But that jealousy, to be useful, must
+But that jealousy, to be useful, must be

-and confidence of the people, to surrender their interests.
+the people, to surrender their interests.

-The great rule of conduct for us, in
+The great rule of conduct for us, in regard

-regard to foreign nations, is, in extending our commercial
+to foreign nations, is, in extending our commercial

 relations, to have with them as little political connexion